glutengo/rendering-strategies/backend/res/posts/react/react.md

 The source code of this version of the application is available [here](https://github.com/glutengo/rendering-strategies/tree/eab7799e084a8eda767b219ef7208c427489b8c0/next-blog).

-As mentioned earlier, we don't have duplicated requests for the initial page load.
+As mentioned earlier, there are no duplicated requests for the initial page load.
-However if we navigate to another blog post, not only the content of the post is fetched but also the required data for the header and the menu.
+However if we navigate to another blog post, not only the content of the post is fetched, but also the data for the header and the menu.
-This is the case because of the next.js architecture which gives [pages](https://nextjs.org/docs/basic-features/pages) a central meaning.
+This is the case because of the Next.js architecture which gives [pages](https://nextjs.org/docs/basic-features/pages) a central meaning.
 The `Header` and `PostList` component are not reused when the route is changed.
-Instead, they are re-created and as we are on the client, their `getInitialProps` functions are called on every page load.
+Instead they are re-created and as we are on the client, their `getInitialProps` functions are called on every page load.
 Their content does not change, so we could easily cache this data.

 ```js